 Diagnosis of Muscular Dystrophy in Dogs

 Typically, one of the first things your vet will want to know about is if your dog has a family history of suffering from muscular dystrophy.
 If so, this will help your vet “narrow” down the options for why your dog is suffering from the symptoms they have.

 They’ll likely physically examine your dog and ask about any symptoms you’ve witnessed.
 Then, if they still suspect something is seriously wrong with your pet, the vet will likely do a series of tests, including a urinalysis and complete blood count.
 They may also check creatine and liver enzyme levels for dystrophin protein deficiency.

 Ultimately, for a final verdict, a vet will ask that you get a muscle biopsy of your dog done.
 The only thing that can fully diagnose muscular dystrophy is to look at the muscle cells and analyze them.
 Usually, vets don’t normally jump straight to a biopsy because they want to rule out other possibilities before diagnosing canine muscular dystrophy.

 Unfortunately, no cure for muscular dystrophy exists in dogs or humans.
 Instead, the best you can do is help your dog live a fulfilling life.
 Some medications may help your dog alleviate symptoms.
 In particular, Glucocorticosteroids are the most common drug.
 However, some say they have side effects that aren’t worth it.
 You should discuss all this with your vet before starting your dog on medications.
 Surgery may be required if limb deformity has occurred.
 This could help with the dog’s muscle function.

 Other things you…

-Can do is make sure your dog’s home is comfortable and everything is within reach.
-Don’t make your dog walk more than he or she feels comfortable doing.
-Don’t push your dog beyond his/her limitations.
-And also, be sure he/she has a comfortable place to sleep all night.
+What you can do is make sure your dog’s home is comfortable and everything is within reach.
+Please don’t make your dog walk more than they feel comfortable doing.
+Please don’t push your dog beyond its limitations.
+Also, be sure they have a comfortable place to sleep all night.

 Which brings us to…